Tej-Sharma/my-artists/README.md

 ## Running the app

+**Note: to access the user-history section, you must init and create your own Firebase credentials in 'src/index.js' and generate your Spotify API ids from the Spotify Developer website**

+With that done, it's all pretty simple:
-Note: to access the user-history section, you must init and create your own Firebase credentials in 'src/index.js' Starting at the root directory, please first 'npm install' all the required modules for both the front-end and the back-end:
+Starting at the root directory, please first 'npm install' all the required modules for both the front-end and the back-end:

 $ npm install